biicode/docs/c++/examples/muparser.rst

 	Enter an expression or a command:

-You can now start typing mathematical expresions in the console.
+You can now start typing mathematical expressions in the console.